STCW TRAINING COURSEBook Now

 Superyacht STCW 95+10 Training Location

-The course is run from the Superyacht Crew Academy's training annex at Warriewood NSW.
+Theory courses is run from our Marina Office in Newport NSW Australia and the Superyacht Crew Academy Training Facility at 8 Kalinya Street, Newport.
 The facilities are a 45min drive North of Sydney’s CBD.
 To see a map of how to find us, CLICK HERE

 STCW95 certification is a requirement for a crew position on a superyacht but does not, by itself, qualify you for a crew position.
 You need additional training, certification and experience if you expect a captain to sign you aboard.
 If you lack these skills and certification, we recommend you sign up for the Superyacht Deckhand or Superyacht Interior Crew course at the same time to be eligible for a special package price.